Question summarized from the original for brevity.

 First of all, the adoption of a piece of non-conference approved literature is an area of concern.
 This is a Tradition 4 issue since it is up to the individual group as to how they conduct their meetings.
 As long as it is made clear that this is a Group Conscience, I would have no personal problem with their decision and could choose whether or not I wanted to attend that meeting.

 However a second issue presents itself in this question – since this is a text written by a professional and is used by other fellowships as a means of teaching the steps, I wonder if this could be a bit of a Tradition 8 issue, since it is written by a professional.
 It would appear to be a Tradition 6 issue because if this is the only thing being discussed at this meeting, it would appear to be an endorsement of the author as well as the recovery foundation with which he is associated and publishes his book.
 This poses a problem for me since it seems to violate these two Traditions.
-Perhaps another Tradition to consider is Tradition 5 – which states that our primary propose is t carry the to the sex and love addict who still suffers.
+Perhaps another Tradition to consider is Tradition 5 – which states that our primary propose is t carry the message to the sex and love addict who still suffers.
 It would be difficult to carry the message when we are not using our Basic Text, which is the message, as the basis of our study.

 The third issue which poses a problem for me is the exclusion of certain members form the study.
 Tradition 3 tells us that the only requirement for S.L.A.A. membership is the desire to stop living out a pattern of sex and love addiction.
 Although the next phrase of this same Tradition states that any two or more persons gathering together for mutual aid in recovering from sex and love addiction may call themselves an S.L.A.A. group provided they have no other affiliation.
 That takes us back to the second issue, once again.
 I also see a Tradition 12 issue here since exclusion would seem to be placing personalities before principles, instead of principles before personalities.

-To have a beginning and ending date for the study would make this seem to be more like a recovery workshop, which would not be directly affiliated with any S.L.A.A. meetings, which would make it possible for them to use anything which they desired for that workshop.
+To have a beginning and ending date for the study would make this seem to be more like a special interest recovery workshop, which would not be directly affiliated with any S.L.A.A. meetings, which would make it possible for them to use anything which they desired for that workshop.
 That they do intend to register this meeting with could indicate that this is their intention.

 Finally, that they do not intend to adopt the entire S.L.A.A. program, which would include the 12 Traditions, it would seem that they are not truly and S.L.A.A. group.
 To ignore the Traditions would seem to be a violation of S.L.A.A. unity.
 If we are not all going to embrace the entire program, we would truly cause confusion within the local area and the Fellowship as a whole, which would relate to Tradition 4; the principle of unity.